ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: ImpMIA Attack

 \subsection{Implementation Details}

-Given a set of training samples and their corresponding classes, we optimize the \(\lambda\) coefficients to satisfy the KKT conditions.
+Given an evaluation set of labeled samples, we optimize the \(\lambda\) coefficients to satisfy the KKT conditions.
 We first filter out misclassified samples, since training members are more likely to be correctly predicted.
 For each remaining sample, we include both the original and its horizontal flip, reflecting the fact that most models are trained with augmentations, while keeping computational cost low by not adding further augmentations.

 The only optimized variables are the \(\lambda\) coefficients.
 Therefore, we precompute the margin gradients with respect to the model parameters, forming the columns of the matrix \(A\) (as introduced in the previous section).
 Since \(A\) is extremely large (with the number of rows corresponding to the number of network parameters), we split it into blocks for more efficient optimization.
 Specifically, each block corresponds to roughly \(1.5 \times 10^5\) parameters, and we optimize the coefficients separately per block.
 This block partitioning not only reduces memory usage, but also mitigates the ill-conditioning of~\(A\): consecutive layers or filters typically share similar statistics, so solving many smaller systems lowers the condition number compared to optimizing the full matrix at once.
 Moreover, although non-members can obtain a high coefficient due to imperfect optimization, deriving coefficient solutions per block allows averaging across blocks.
 This improves results, since a sample is unlikely to consistently receive high coefficients in different blocks if it was not part of the training set.